novitai/LiPow-Firmware/notes.md

-# Problems to fix

-Charging current always reported as 0, leads to overcharging

-Seems to be related to regulator, as it reports charge current.

-## Next steps

-Add regulator status bytes to 'stats' output
-Add serial debug statements, find out if any actions coincide with ticking

 # Useful code

 `Get_Charge_Current_ADC_Reading()` returns `regulator.charge_current` (battery charge current), 64mA resolution.
 Comes from regulator I2C register `ICHG_ADC_ADDR` aka `ADCIBAT`.
 Can be changed to report discharge current  (256mA resolution) with ChargeOption2 (32h) register.